 It’s surprising to see a 350W motor hit speeds of 28mph.
 Its torque is equally impressive, peaking at 63Nm.
 When you’re fitted with Bosch Performance Speed, climbing hills and reaching fast top speeds is only natural.
 However, pedal assistance can be noticeable, so adjust that if it bothers you.
 If you’d like to see other models with road-worthy speeds, read our Speedrid folding ebike review and our Vtuvia fat tire bike review.
 Make time to also read the Trek dual sport review.

 The Trek Domane+ is naturally safer due to its design, aside from hydraulic disc brakes.
 The stopping power behind the brakes is quite impressive, which is to be expected.
 This is especially necessary given that the tires are rated for gravel, and we all know how hard gravel can be when hitting the brakes.
+Additionally, all the cables, like brake hoses, and bike light cables, are neatly hidden away with internal cable routing.

 The Trek Domane endurance road bike is a great bike, one could argue it’s an amazing bike—but the price is steeper than the hills it can handle.
 However, Project One provides an opportunity to explore other Domane models to find the right one, including parts and all.
 For example, fit your dream bike with a Shimano Ultegra instead of an SRAM Force 1, or pick a unique color.
 But if that doesn’t interest you, the Surface 604 Rook is only $2000, which is $1700 cheaper than the Trek Domane+.